InteSpring

 We specialise in developing spring-based energy balancing technology that provides walking support without the complexity and weight of powered systems.
 Our approach focuses on semi-passive designs that work with your natural movement patterns to reduce strain when carrying heavy equipment on foot.

-Our Centaur leg exoskeleton demonstrates this philosophy in action.
-It’s designed specifically for military applications where personnel need to carry substantial loads during long marches without access to power sources for recharging.
-The system uses our patented spring technology to compensate gravitational forces, storing energy during parts of your gait cycle and releasing it to assist with the next movement phase.
+Our Centaur leg exoskeleton demonstrates this philosophy in action as one of the best exoskeletons designed specifically for military applications where personnel need to carry substantial loads during long marches without access to power sources for recharging.
+The system uses our patented spring technology to compensate gravitational forces, storing kinetic energy during the stance phase of your gait cycle and releasing it strategically to assist with the swing phase and load bearing transitions.
+This bio exoskeleton approach mimics natural muscle assistance patterns for maximum effectiveness.

 Key features of our walking exoskeleton solutions include: